YashKumarVerma/uniauth-backend/README.md

 ## Creating an Application
 Once you have a server running(use the above steps if not), now you'll need to create a user account and application credentials just like any other user would.
 The steps are:

 - Open [localhost:5000/account/register](http://localhost:5000/account/register) and fill in your details.
-Enter any random 9 digit word for registraiton number.
+Enter any random 9 digit word for registration number.
 This is added to demonstrate that custom fields can be added during registration itself.
+There are some validations in the system , so kindly follow the following format :
+Format for registration number : [2 digit year][3 character code][4 digit number]
+Example: 19BCE2669, 19MIT0001, 20BTC0010 etc.

 ![Registration page](https://i.imgur.com/O8mFfss.png)

 - The page will ask you to _please check your email for verification link_.
 The email part is not integrated yet.
 So nothing to be done here.
 Head towards login and use the email and password you used to register right now.